|This is an unofficial version.

 applicable thereto, and in accordance with this section.

-19(7) The board shall not issue a licence for the maintenance and operation of a crematory unless
+The director shall not issue a licence for the maintenance and operation of a crematory unless

-(a) it has approved the plans therefor and the site thereof as herein provided;
+(a) the director has approved the plans therefor and the site thereof as herein provided;

-(b) it is satisfied that it is likely that the crematory will be maintained and operated as herein required; and
+(b) the director is satisfied that it is likely that the crematory will be maintained and operated as herein required; and

 (a) if a corporation, to a fine not exceeding $2,000.; and